 On a Layout tab, you must create at least one layout viewport to see your model.
 However, you can create multiple layout viewports that display unique views of your model located in model space.
-Each layout viewport functions as a window into your model space drawing.
-You can separately control the view, scale, and contents of each layout viewport.
+Each layout viewport functions as a window into your model space drawing - with each window looking different from the next.
+You can customize the view center, scale, layer visibility, and contents of each layout viewport.
 Each layout viewport is created as a separate entity that you can move, copy, or delete.

-Click any layout viewport to make it the current viewport, and then add or modify model space entities in that viewport.
+Click any layout viewport to make it the current viewport, and then add or modify model space entities in that viewport, even while snapping to model space entities from paper space.
 Any changes you make in one layout viewport are immediately visible in the other viewports (if the other layout viewports are displaying that portion of the drawing).
 Zooming or panning in the current viewport affects only that viewport.

-This section focuses on working with layout viewports in paper space on a Layout tab.
-For additional information about viewports in model space, see "Dividing the current window into multiple views" on page 129.
+This section focusses on working with layout viewports in paper space on a Layout tab.
+For additional information about viewports in model space, see "Dividing the current window into multiple views" on page 147.